LeGarbage/taskless.nvim/README.md

         style = "minimal",
     }
 }
 ```

 ## How to use

 > [!IMPORTANT]
-> Make sure that neovim is in the root directory of your project
+> Make sure that neovim is in your project's root directory

 - Before using taskless, you must set up your cmake project first:
   - Set up your CMakeLists.txt like normal
-  - Have a CMakePresets.json file in your root directory that looks something like this:
+  - Have a CMakePresets.json file in your project's root directory that looks something like this:
 ```
 {
     "version": 8,